d-w-moore/python-irodsclient/README.md

 object's `__del__` method to call cleanup(), properly closing out network connections.
-However, `__del__`  is not guaranteed to run as expected, so an alternative may be to call session.cleanup() on any session variable which might not be used again.
+However, `__del__`  is not guaranteed to run as expected, so an alternative may be to call session.cleanup() on any session variable which will not be used again.

 Simple PUTs and GETs
 --------------------